ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen2-x86.md

 # General purpose instance profiles - Gen 2
 {: #general-purpose-vsi-profiles-gen2-x86}

-The general purpose 2nd generation virtual server profiles (balanced, compute, and memory) are available to provision virtual servers on both Intel and AMD processor architectures.
+The general-purpose 2nd generation virtual server profiles (balanced, compute, and memory) are available to provision virtual servers on both Intel and AMD processor architectures.
 {: shortdesc}

 ## Intel profiles
 {: #general-purpose-gen2-intel}

-The general purpose 2nd generation virtual server profiles (balanced, compute, and memory) are built atop the 2nd Generation Intel® Xeon® Scalable processors.
+The general-purpose 2nd generation virtual server profiles (balanced, compute, and memory) are built atop the 2nd Generation Intel® Xeon® Scalable processors.
 They provide a broad set of capabilities and scale from 2 vCPUs (1 physical core) up to 128 vCPUs (64 physical cores).

-The general purpose profiles can also be paired with a corresponding dedicated host.
-This solution allows for single-tenant hypervisors running workloads from a single {{site.data.keyword.cloud}} account.
+The general-purpose profiles can also be paired with a corresponding dedicated host.
+This solution allows for single-tenant hypervisors that run workloads from a single {{site.data.keyword.cloud}} account.

 ### Operating systems
 {: #general-purpose-os-gen2-intel}